 Member Benefits provided to SIGCAS Members:

-- Subscription to the online magazine “Computers and Society" which is published four times a year.
+- Subscription to the online magazine “Computers and Society" which is published three times a year.
 Members have access to the full archive of the online publication and its printed predecessor in the ACM DL.
 Please see www.sigcas.org

 - SIGCAS presents two awards each year: The Making a Difference Award and the SIGCAS Outstanding Service award

 - SIGCAS-ANNOUNCE mailing list - includes regular announcements of upcoming conferences and calls for participation

 - SIGCAS-Talk mailing list to enable member-member interactions and the committee will seek to stimulate discussion on this list amongst members.
 Subscription to the list is restricted to SIGCAS members and is optional for them

 Community Benefits provided by SIGCAS:

 - Providing a clearing-house for ethics-related issues at ACM and in the CS/IT academia and industry, in close cooperation with ACM COPE (Committee on Professional Ethics).
 This particularly includes promoting computer ethics education issues.